Aluminum windows have been widely used in commercial applications for more than 50 years, and in that time, they’ve come a long way.

 Pros of Aluminum Windows in Commercial Properties

-Aluminum windows offer a number of advantages over wood, vinyl and fiberglass windows.
-From their durability and low maintenance to aluminum’s design flexibility, there are some reasons why aluminum windows are preferred in commercial applications.
+Aluminum windows offer a number of advantages over wood, vinyl, and fiberglass windows.
+The durability, low maintenance, and design flexibility of aluminum contribute to its preference in commercial applications.
+These features make aluminum windows a popular choice for such settings.
 A few advantages include:

 - Durability – Compared to other window materials, aluminum is much more resistant to the elements and UV rays.
-In cold and hot weather, aluminum is very stable, meaning it does not expand and contract as quickly as vinyl.
+Aluminum is very stable in cold and hot weather, meaning it does not expand and contract as quickly as vinyl.
 This helps to prevent seals from being prematurely broken.
 And unlike wood, aluminum is not susceptible to decay and infestations.

-- Design Flexibility – Aluminum windows are easy to customize and are available with numerous options for colors or finishes.
-Therefore, aluminum windows can be customized to match a particular project’s design needs.
+- Design Flexibility—Aluminum windows are easy to customize and offer numerous options for colors or finishes.
+Therefore, they can be customized to match a particular project’s design needs.
 Wood and vinyl windows offer more limited customization options.

 Aluminum Window Cons in Commercial Installations